mhchavez/SCMA-Notebook.io/_post3/Oyster_preparation.md

 ## ALIGNEMNT

-**1. Silva bacteria dataset preparation** we have to prepare the silva bacteria dataset to restrinct the aligment to only the V4 region:
+**1. Silva bacteria dataset preparation**

+ we must prepare the silva bacteria dataset to restrinct the aligment to only the V4 region:

 	mothur > pcr.seqs(fasta=silva.bacteria.fasta ,start=11894, end=25319,keepdots=F)